stdntuvmath/Loot-Loader/README.md

 - Governed by **risk and capital constraints**
 - Not exposed as a reusable or distributable interface

 This repository does **not** provide a “plug-and-play” trading system.
+It requires a brokerage account with Charles Schwab as well as application registery.

 ---